antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 6. Transform each group by combining the values of each column in some way.

-    - For example finding means or standard deviations of numerical columns.
+    - For example, finding means or standard deviations of numerical columns.

 7. Combine the transformed groups (into one “flat” tabular dataset.)